-The UK Medical Heritage Library is making the 19th century history of medicine freely available to all.
-15 million pages of 19th Century medical texts will be digitised and made available via a number of platforms including the Internet Archive and the Wellcome Digital Library.
+The UK Medical Heritage Library made the 19th century history of medicine freely available to all as an open collection under Creative Commons licence.
+Over15 million pages of 19th Century medical texts were digitised and made available via JIsc Historical Texts, the Internet Archive and the Wellcome Digital Library.

-This is a very broad subject area and includes items about medical sciences, consumer health, sport and fitness, diet and nutrition and historical medical practices such as phrenology and hydrotherapy.
+The history of medicine is a very broad subject area and items were included about medical sciences, consumer health, sport and fitness, diet and nutrition and historical medical practices such as phrenology and hydrotherapy.

-The Wellcome Library is contributing its 19th century collections to the UK Medical Heritage Library, along with nine partner institutions:
+The Wellcome Library contributed its 19th century collections to the UK Medical Heritage Library, along with nine partner institutions:

 - Royal College of Physicians of London